How to save email into Evernote

 The new Evernote Web: Click your name in the upper left corner of the browser window, then select Settings from the dropdown menu.
 Your email address is in the 'Email Notes to' section.

-Older version of Evernote Web: Click on your profile photo, the select Settings.
+Older version of Evernote Web: Click on your profile photo, then select Settings.
 Your email address is in the 'Email Notes to' section.

 Once you've located your Evernote email address, save it as a contact in your email address book with a name that is easy to remember, such as "Evernote Upload".